clayrat/refutation/README.md

 # refutation
-Experiments with refutation and paraconsistency
+Experiments with refutation and paraconsistency.

+Requires Idris 2.